arangodb/arangodb/CONTRIBUTING.md

 - Windows: the [W32 API function GetTempPath()](https://msdn.microsoft.com/en-us/library/windows/desktop/aa364992%28v=vs.85%29.aspx) is called
 - all platforms: `--temp.path` overrules the above system provided settings.

+This can be used in tests if you need a place for temporary data in the file system, to which all instances in the cluster have access.

+Use `require("fs").getTempPath()` from JavaScript and `TRI_GetTempPath`
+from C++ to get a path for that place.

 ### Local Cluster Startup

 The scripts `scripts/startLocalCluster` helps you to quickly fire up a testing